prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specification for the prober to use for probing targets.
+<p>prober defines the pecification for the prober to use for probing targets.
 The prober.URL parameter is required.
 Targets cannot be probed if left empty.</p>
 </td>
 </tr>